lr508/lr508.github.io/BotC_stats.md

 </details>

-With the output seen below:
+An image of the report can be seen below:

 ![BotC Graphs](images/project_3/BotC_stats.png)